 Resources for students

-The Public Transport Users Association gets a number of enquiries from students, including journalism students.
+The Public Transport Users Association gets regular enquiries from students, including journalism students.
 Here is some information covering common topics.
-We have included links to media, government and operator information with which the PTUA may not agree.
+We have included links to media, government and operator information, but note that the PTUA may not agree with the content on those sites.

 What is the PTUA?

-The Public Transport Users Association represents passengers of all forms of public transport in Melbourne and around Victoria.
+The Public Transport Users Association represents passengers on all forms of public transport in Melbourne and around Victoria.
 We are a non-profit, voluntary organisation, with no political affiliations.

 Why we should improve public transport